cncf/devstats.archive/README.md

 # Forking and installing locally

-This toolset uses only Open Source tools: GitHub archives, Postgres databases, InfluxDB time-series databases and multiple Grafana dashboards running in Docker conatiners.
+This toolset uses only Open Source tools: GitHub archives, git, Postgres databases, InfluxDB time-series databases and multiple Grafana dashboards running in Docker conatiners.
 It is written in Go, and can be forked and installed by anyone.

 Contributions and PRs are welcome.